Teaching Your Dog To Settle

 Would you love to take your pupper along to one of Dog Furiendly’s wonderful events?
-But concerned that they won’t be able to keep still long enough?
-A super thing to teach your pup is ‘settle’.
+Concerned that they won’t be able to keep still long enough?
+Teach your dog to ‘settle’.
 This is exactly what it sounds like and we’re going to talk you through how to do it!

 Once your dog is happily laying down on their special mat for longer periods of time, start to slowing move away – again, only very small distances to begin with to get your pup used to you moving away.
 Every time you return to your pup, give them a treat and lots of praise.
 If your pup moves and tries to follow you, go with them back to their mat and ask them to lay down again before attempting the exercise again.